PaulusParssinen/obs-sdr-controller/README.md

 - Python 3.10 or higher (preferably the latest).
 - OBS v27 or higher.
-  - You must install [obs-websocket](https://github.com/obsproject/obs-websocket/releases) 5.x (tested on [5.0.1](https://github.com/obsproject/obs-websocket/releases/tag/5.0.1)) **if you're on OBS v27**.
+  - **If you're on OBS v27**, you must install [obs-websocket](https://github.com/obsproject/obs-websocket/releases) 5.x (tested on [5.0.1](https://github.com/obsproject/obs-websocket/releases/tag/5.0.1)).
 You do not need to install if you're on newer version.

 ## Setup